Log-logistic distribution: Survival analysis

 The log-logistic distribution provides one parametric model for survival analysis.
 Unlike the more commonly used Weibull distribution, it can have a non-monotonic hazard function: when $\beta>1,$ the hazard function is unimodal (when $\beta$ ≤ 1, the hazard decreases monotonically).
 The fact that the cumulative distribution function can be written in closed form is particularly useful for analysis of survival data with censoring.

-The log-logistic distribution can be used as the basis of an accelerated failure time model by allowing $\alpha$ to differ between groups, or more generally by introducing covariates that affect $\alpha$ but not $\beta$ by modelling $\log(\alpha)$ as a linear function of the covariates.
+The log-logistic distribution can be used as the basis of an accelerated failure time model by allowing it $\alpha$ to differ between groups, or more generally by introducing covariates that affect it $\alpha$ but not $\beta$ by modelling $\log(\alpha)$ as a linear function of the covariates.